projectcalico/calico/getting-started/kubernetes/self-managed-public-cloud/gce.md

 sudo apt-get install -y kubelet kubeadm kubectl sudo apt-mark hold kubelet kubeadm kubectl
 ```

 Create the controller node of a new cluster.
-On the controller VM, execute
+On the controller VM, execute:

 ```
 sudo kubeadm init --pod-network-cidr 192.168.0.0/16
 ```

-To set up kubectl for the ubuntu user, run
+To set up kubectl for the ubuntu user, run:

 ```
 mkdir -p $HOME/.kube